-Continuing on the train of easy lunch ideas, these vegan Moroccan lunch bowls with chickpeas, quinoa, sweet potato, and a killer orange ginger vinaigrette fit the bill.
-I usually roast my chickpeas to have in grain bowls but they can get a little chewy if they sit for a while, whereas this bowl is just as good on day two and three.
+I usually roast chickpeas to have in grain bowls but they can get a little chewy if they sit for a while, whereas this bowl is just as good on day two and three.
 Simple but delicious and really easy if you’re big on batch cooking like I am.

 If you’re not already batch cooking, and you’re interesting in plant based eating, I can’t recommend it more.
 Start today!
 (Or on the weekend.)
-Having soaked/cooked legumes, rice, grains, some roasted veggies, and greens in the fridge and freezer make a world of difference when you’re in a bind.
-It’s saved me from eat a lot of garlic pasta over the past couple of years, the slightly healthier equivalent of butter noodles, hah.
+Having soaked/cooked legumes, rice, grains, some roasted veggies, and greens in the refrigerator and freezer make a world of difference when you’re in a bind.

 - 2 small sweet potatoes

 - 150 grams cooked chickpeas or canned, rinsed well

 - 30 grams rucola or other hardy greens